This product has changed from 1kg to 200g.

 |Chemically Pesticide Treated Grass||Never|

-Completely defrost the whole pack in the fridge overnight or in cold water for approximately 3h.
+Completely defrost the whole pack in the fridge overnight.
 Drain any liquids and pat dry with a paper towel.
 Allow the meat to breathe and come to room temperature.
-The whole pack contains 4 pieces, we're showing 2 shoulders filets in the images.
+The whole pack contains 1 piece, we're showing 2 shoulder filets in the images.

 Season with freshly ground black pepper, sea salt, and garlic powder.
 That's it!